J&J Medical Connect

 Abbreviations: ADR, adverse drug reaction.

 Slight variations were noted in the blood pressure and pulse rate; no abnormalities were detected in laboratory test values.
-One patient exhibited electrocardiographic changes during the treatment period and reported an AE (right bundle branch block) not related to selexipag use.
+One patient exhibited electrocardiographic changes during the treatment period and reported an AE (right bundle branch block), which was assessed as not related to selexipag use.

 Information From the Literature

-Grossman et al (2024)6 conducted a retrospective cohort study with the primary objective of assessing selexipag dosing patterns and changes in concomitant PAH agents during the selexipag titration period and a secondary objective of evaluating selexipag efficacy and safety in pediatric patients with PAH.
+Grossman et al (2024)7conducted a retrospective cohort study with the primary objective of assessing selexipag dosing patterns and changes in concomitant PAH agents during the selexipag titration period, and a secondary objective of evaluating the efficacy and safety of selexipag in pediatric patients with PAH.

 Of the 27 patients receiving selexipag treatment from September 20, 2020, to October 21, 2022, 15 (56%) were female, and 8 of 27 (30%) patients had IPAH.
 The median (interquartile range [IQR]) age, weight, and height at selexipag initiation were 9 (4.5-15) years, 25 (19-50) kg, and 129 (107-161) cm, respectively.
 Additional baseline demographics are summarized in Table: Select Baseline Characteristics.